vatsalgp099/Java-REST-API/README.md

  ### MongoDB

- - A server was created using Mongodb
+ - A server was created using MongoDB
 *mongod* is the "Mongo Daemon" it's basically the host process for the database.
 When you start mongod you're basically saying "start the MongoDB process and run it in the background"

 ![Screenshot (131)](https://user-images.githubusercontent.com/68069100/235364078-42a4d954-c9b0-4a27-96a7-1cb2e8d301d5.png)